-Configuring a custom domain name for an Azure Website
+Configure a custom domain name in Azure App Service

-When you create a website, Azure assigns it to a subdomain of azurewebsites.net.
-For example, if your website is named contoso, the URL is contoso.azurewebsites.net.
+When you create a web app, Azure assigns it to a subdomain of azurewebsites.net.
+For example, if your web app is named contoso, the URL is contoso.azurewebsites.net.
 Azure also assigns a virtual IP address.

-For a production website, you probably want users to see a custom domain name.
-This article explains how to configure a custom domain with Azure Websites.
-(This article provides generic instructions for any domain registrar.
-The tabs at the top of this article link to some articles for specific registrars.)
+For a production web app, you may want users to see a custom domain name.
+This article explains how to configure a custom domain with App Service Web Apps.

-This article is for Azure Websites; for Cloud Services, see Configuring a Custom Domain Name in Azure.
+This article is for App Service (Web Apps, API Apps, Mobile Apps, Logic Apps); for Cloud Services, see Configuring a Custom Domain Name in Azure.

-For instructions on using Traffic Manager to load balance traffic to websites, use the selector at the top of this article to select the Traffic Manager specific steps.
+For instructions on using Traffic Manager to load balance traffic to a web app, use the selector at the top of this article to select the Traffic Manager specific steps.

-Custom domain names cannot be used with Free websites.
-You must configure your websites for Shared, Basic, or Standard mode, which may change how much you are billed for your subscription.
-See Websites Pricing Details for more information.
+Custom domain names cannot be used with Free web app.
+You must configure your web app for Shared, Basic, or Standard mode, which may change how much you are billed for your subscription.
+See Web Apps Pricing Details for more information.

 - Reserve your domain name.
 This article does not cover that process.
 There are many domain registrars to choose from.
 When you sign up, their site will walk you through the process.

-- Create DNS records that map the domain to your Azure website.
+- Create DNS records that map the domain to your Azure web app.

-- Add the domain name inside the Azure Management Portal.
+- Add the domain name inside the Azure Portal.

 Within this basic outline, there are specific cases to consider: